pyOpenSci/software-peer-review/our-process/policies.md

 Since your package has already undergone a JOSS review, we have a specific, expedited review process to streamline the submission process and save time.
+Once accepted, your package will be treated like any other package in our ecosystem.

 #### Expedited Review Process